Lattay/YAIV/Updates.md

 - Added `analyze_distribution` function.
 - Added `amplitude2order_parameter` to convert displacement amplitudes into proper order parameters with [length × sqrt(mass)] units.
 - Added `cumulative_integral`, which computes the cumulative integral of a function defined by discrete x and y values.
+- Added `kernel_density_on_grid`, that computes a kernel-broadened density on a grid.

 ### `grep`
 - New `dyn_file` function for parsing a QE `.dyn` file and extracting vibrational data such as q-point, lattice vectors, phonon frequencies, etc.